 Photographing the subject

-There is one rule of how you need to take your photos for Photoshop to understand them and be able to focus stack them.
-You need to focus once, and while maintaining that focus (and without moving left, right, up or down) – shoot multiple photos while slowly moving outwards of or towards your subject.
+There is one rule: you need to take your photos in a way for Photoshop to understand them and be able to focus stack them.
+One technique is to focus once, and while maintaining that focus (and without moving left, right, up or down) – shoot multiple photos while slowly moving outwards of or towards your subject.
 Your goal is to take photos so that every bit of the subject has been captured sharp in some of your photos.
-Don’t re-focus for each photo, because then this might not work, and Photoshop won’t be able to do the focus stacking.

 You might need to repeat this multiple times if you feel that you moved too much in between the shots, or you accidentally refocused on a different spot of the subject.
 Take your time to perfect the set of photos.

 But here’s a lazier approach I often do: Stay in the same spot and take multiple photos with focus on different parts of the photos.
 Refocus for each photo.
 You might as well be able to combine them in Photoshop even if they are captured by refocusing.
 BUT you might have some parts that don’t look quite good if you moved your camera in between the shots.
 Later in this article I will show an example of the mistakes even I make in my stacked results.

 I suggest starting with something that doesn’t move – a flower in a wind-less day perhaps.
 I haven’t captured insects yet, since they move a lot, and it’s challenging on getting them not to move while I take the shot.
 You can’t just tell them not to move, can you?
 If you can, message me and teach me, please, I promise not to tell anyone.

 I mentioned two ways you can go with capturing photos.
 If the lighting allows – choose a larger f/ number and take less shots to combine.
 If not – go low and shoot lots and lots of photos.
 The most I have done is a bit over twenty shots.
 I know that others do it with a couple of hundred photos too.